magepages/mpdocs/docs/order-history/index.md

 ![](https://i.imgur.com/oAlL7IR.png)

 - Here shown the **purchased products information**.
 Admin can save and export these data.
-- From the table, admin can capture the following information: Order ID, Order Status, Product Name, Product SKU, Qty, Discount, Item Status, Order Total.
+- From the grid, admin can capture the following information: **Order ID, Order Status, Product Name, Product SKU, Qty, Discount, Item Status, Order Total**.
-- When you click on the product, go to the product details page.
+- When you click on any product, you will be redirected to the product details page.
-- In addition, admin can Sort, Filter, Search, Export table information to the machine in two forms of CSV, Excel XML.
+- In addition, admin can **Sort, Filter, Search, Export** order data in two forms, **CSV and Excel XML**.
 - The exported data is shown below:

 ![](https://i.imgur.com/gaqEWO5.png)